francis-clairicia/EasyNetwork/docs/source/glossary.rst

       * one-shot serializers

-        One-shot serializers provide the full representation of a Python object in :py:class:`bytes` **in a single function call**, and need this same full representation to recreate the object **at once**.
+        One-shot serializers provide the full representation of a Python object in :class:`bytes` **in a single function call**, and need this same full representation to recreate the object **at once**.

         .. note::